lxgr-linux/scrap_engine/README.md

 See scrap_test.py

 # Dependencies
-scrap_test.py and scrape.py both requier pynput
+scrap_test.py and scrape.py both require pynput

 # Notes
 Scrap_engine, scrap_test.py and scrape.py where all tested working in the xfce4-terminal terminal emulator, other terminal emulators will work for sure.
-Note that capturing the keyboard using pynput requiers and running xserver, therefore scrape and scrap_test won't in TTY.
+Note that capturing the keyboard using pynput requiers a running xserver, therefore scrape and scrap_test won't run in TTY.
 To make applications using scrap_engine work in the tty, you need to find another way to capture the keyboard.